torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 # How Do I Win?

-Ahh yes.
+Ah yes.
 The question you *really* want me to answer.
 You've seen the awesome prizes, the Facebook likes and potential internships that hackathon winners can achieve.
 You want that Oculus, that iPad, that whatever on the DevPost listing.

-## Please Don't
+## Disclaimer: Please Don't

 Before we get into the frankly cynical winning tactics, I want to caution that winning is a pretty lame reason to go to a